xpanvictor/eRoom/docs/Writerside/topics/db-structure.md

 ## User & Course
 Ths namespaces are to be opened on the initiation of the server.
 However, we can't run that on all the classes, this will kill the server.
-This is because a namespace is structured as a course
+This is because a namespace is structured as a course.

+-> Can wake up course namespace when a user activates the namespace